 - Accepter – acknowledge and show understanding of the sharer’s feelings, but don’t try to change them.

 And here’s a bonus!
 (Thank you, Jinoo, for the engaging conversation this week, and for bringing this up.)
 Ask the sharer what he or she would like from you.
 And then give him or her that.
-Practice listening for the needs of the person sharing an issue, and try to respond with a style that nourishes them.
+Practice listening to the needs of the person sharing an issue, and try to respond with a style that nourishes them.
 Don’t be a knee-jerk!
+You haven’t peaked yet!